Back to California

 Veterans and Former First Responders Research Pilot Program

-This law establishes a pilot program run by the California Health and Human Services Agency, with assistance from the University of California, to research psilocybin therapy for veterans and former first responders in up to five counties until January 1, 2031.
+This law establishes a research program for the University of California to study psilocybin services for veterans and former first responders in up to five counties until January 1, 2031.

 What This Bill Does

-• Allows the program to research psilocybin therapy for veterans and former first responders in up to five counties until January 1, 2031.
+• Creates a pilot program for studying psilocybin services for veterans and former first responders in up to five counties until January 1, 2031.

-• Requires local mental health clinics, hospice programs, and other community-based providers to partner with the pilot program.
+• Allows the University of California to partner with local mental health clinics and other community-based providers to run these pilot programs.

 Who It Names or Affects